28anmol/c_cpp_cheatsheet/README.md

 *An important documentation which runs through most important compilation commands for C/C++ through CLI, concept of Make, Makefiles, CMake and CMakeLists.txt.
 WIP...*

 C++ is mostly backward compatible with C: most of the C code/syntax is supported in a c++ file.
+All the codes written in C/C++ are stored in your storage but when you execute them, all variable memory allocation, execution of the program is done on RAM itself.

 Tools needed for running C/C++ code on your system:
 - Text Editor(VS Code)